 Child care is about economic justice for women

 Put simply, access to quality, affordable child care is about economic justice for women.
-More women in Canada are working than ever before, and 70 percent of them have children under five.
+More women in Canada are working than ever before, and 70 percent of kids under five have moms working outside the home.
 Child care makes it possible for women to get a decent job, support their families, build a career, and further their education or skills training.

 The crisis is real

 Right now, there are only enough regulated child care spaces for about 25 percent of kids in Canada under five.
 At the same time, the cost of those limited spaces is astronomical.
 Our child care costs are among the highest in the world.
 On average, single parents spend 32 percent of their income on child care – that’s often more than what they spend on housing.

 Finding child care is even harder for parents with infants or children with special needs, and for those living in Northern, Indigenous or rural communities.
 Options for parents working shift or non-standard hours are almost nonexistent.
 In addition, because racialized and immigrant women are more likely to be stuck in low-wage, part-time and precarious jobs, high child care costs and lack of spaces leave them with even fewer choices.